denten-books/plain-text/10-device.md

 means that in a pragmatic sense, software determines the properties of any media object.
-The inversion participates in the perpetual dialectics between idealism and materialism: Hegel and Marx, Marx and Gramsci, Gramsci and Kittler, Kittler and Manovich. "[W]hat you can do with the same digital file can change dramatically," depending on the software, Manovich writes.
+The inversion participates in the perpetual dialectics between idealism and materialism: Hegel and Marx, Marx and Gramsci, Gramsci and Kittler, Kittler and Manovich.[^ln1-flip] "[W]hat you can do with the same digital file can change dramatically," depending on the software, Manovich writes.
 When it comes to digital photographs, to use his example, one application may allow the photographer to crop the image while another may not [@manovich_there_2011, 273].
 From this property-determining aspect of software (and in reference to the work of Alan Kay and Theodore Nelson), Manovich adopts the concept of the *metamedium*, "a medium that can dynamically